acouvreur/ssh-log-to-influx/README.md

 ## Rsyslog configuration

 Add this under `/etc/rsyslog.conf` to forward ssh auth failures to local server :
-_Note: You should only add one at this moment, I'm working on a solution that can handles all modes_

 ### I have 'PasswordAuthentication' activated